mateuszgruszczynski/HoradricStash/README.md

 # Horadric Stash

-A Diablo 2 mod that increases the size of the in-game stash.

-## Features

-- Expanded stash storage capacity
-- Shared stash functionality
-- Crafting stash tab
-- Enhanced inventory management
+This mod increases size of stash to 16x16 and replaces additional stash tabs with single "Craft" tab containing all runes, gems and materials.

 ## Screenshots